mfocko/kb/blog/aoc-2022/01-week-1.md

 `Box<T>` represents a dynamically allocated memory on heap.
 It is a single pointer, you can imagine this as `std::unique_ptr<T>` in C++.

-`Rc<T>` represents a dynamically allocated mmemory on heap.
+`Rc<T>` represents a dynamically allocated memory on heap.
 On top of that it is _reference counted_ (that's what the `Rc` stands for).
 You can imagine this as `std::shared_ptr<T>` in C++.